Note: The information provided here is for Marketo SSL for Landing Pages and Marketo SSL for Tracking Links only.

 - Network Solutions

 These certificates are recognized by most web browsers.
 Certain premium certificates will also show the name in the URL bar (usually in a green bar).
-These are more expensive and it will take more time to issue those, because the SSL vendor will do more background checks before issuing such a certificate.
+These are more expensive and it will take more time to issue those because the TLS/SSL vendor will do more background checks before issuing such a certificate.

 - Marketo will verify the new DNS values in our network.

-- Marketo will update database and Marketo application settings to allow SSL conversion for landing pages.
+- Marketo will update database and Marketo application settings to allow TLS/SSL conversion for landing pages.